HITACHI x VENTURE DOCK

 Cross-Functional Dialogue

-The sessions created a rare forum for Hitachi leaders from very different business units and geographies to share challenges, compare approaches, and build peer relationships that will outlast the workshop.
+The sessions created a rare forum for Hitachi leaders from different business units and geographies to share challenges, compare approaches, and build peer relationships that will outlast the workshop.

 Foundation for Ongoing Culture Change